-This scenario represents the case in which the supply of LCFS credits is significantly enhanced by accelerated technology deployment (compared to Steady Progress) across several credit generation options simultaneously.
+This scenario represents the case in which the supply of LCFS credits is significantly enhanced by accelerated technology deployment (as compared to Steady Progress) across several credit generation options simultaneously.
 The technology deployment rate assumptions fall between the Steady Progress case and the even faster deployment rates considered in the technology-specific sensitivity cases below.
-The High Performance scenario delivers a carbon intensity reduction of 26.6%, four percentage points higher than in the Steady Progress case.
-The accelerated technology deployment assumptions allows for significantly larger carbon intensity reductions to be delivered by 2030 than in the Steady Progress scenario.
+The accelerated technology deployment assumptions allow for significantly larger carbon intensity reductions to be delivered by 2030 than in the Steady Progress scenario - the High Performance scenario delivers a carbon intensity reduction of 26.2%, four percentage points higher than in Steady Progress.
 Specifically the High Performance scenario differs from Steady Progress by having more aggressive deployment assumptions on cellulosic fuels, passenger ZEVs, heavy duty natural gas vehicles, and on carbon capture at ethanol refineries and green hydrogen use at petroleum refineries.

-Figure 7 Carbon savings delivered under the High Performance scenario cumulative generation of an additional 10 million tonnes of GHG emissions reduction from passenger ZEVs compared to the Steady Progress scenario.
-The natural gas heavy duty vehicle fleet is doubled in size by 2030 compared to Steady Progress, allowing an additional 20 million tonnes of cumulative credits to be generated.
+Figure 7 Carbon savings delivered under the High Performance scenario

+The passenger ZEV fleet grows to 2.3 million vehicles in 2025, and then exceeds the governor's target, reaching 5.8 million by 2030, with ZEVs, including plug-in hybrids, having reached 76% of sales.
+As noted below in the discussion of the High ZEV case, this remains well below some esimates of the achievable ZEV fleet for 2030 (Southern California Edison, 2017).
+The larger number of electric vehicles results in the cumulative generation of an additional 10 million tonnes of GHG emissions reduction from passenger ZEVs compared to the Steady Progress scenario.
+The natural gas heavy duty vehicle fleet is doubled in size by 2030 compared to Steady Progress, allowing an additional 13 million tonnes of cumulative credits to be generated.
 Simultaneously, the cellulosic ethanol supply reaches over 500 million gallons while the supply of cellulosic drop-in diesel, gasoline and jet fuel reaches 170 million gallons.
 Whereas in Steady Progress it is assumed that CCS credits for ethanol refineries are generated only by California in-state ethanol producers, in High Performance CCS technology is also adopted by ethanol importers.
 Finally, whereas in Steady Progress the generation of credits by green hydrogen use in refineries reaches only 750 thousand tonnes a year, in High Performance that rate of generation increases to 1.9 million by 2030 (Stillwater Associates, 2018).